SecondeJK/personal/Devplan.md

 As discussed with the Engineer, this is actually a very pointless goal.
 Considering PHP is going in the right direction with 7 and is developing at a good speed, there is no point sidestepping to a different language.
 The only secondry language I am going to need will be JavaScript, and that will be for visualisations in data.
 If one tool is sufficient, become a master of it rather than spread language knowledge.

 20/12/2016:
 I have changed my mind about this.
 As my girlfriend learns Python for her work, I'm going to learn it with her.
-I have a server side language to master (i.e PHP), a front end tool in Javascript to learn the basics (mainly for dashboard widgets to be honest) and now my genersal purpose will be Python.
+I have a server side language to master (i.e PHP), a front end tool in Javascript to learn the basics (mainly for dashboard widgets to be honest) and now my general purpose will be Python.

-### 11. NEW: Design Patterns ###
+### 11. Design Patterns ###

 Armed with a book now showing design patterns, I need to work my way through key concepts in patterns which will make learning new languages far easier.
 So, for the time being, these are: